ManifoldScholar/manifold-docusaurus/docs/administering/configuring/integration_settings.md

 1. Log into your account and app at [Facebook Developers](https://developers.facebook.com).
 2. Under the "Products" header in the sidebar, add a new product.
-3. Click "Get Started" on the "Facebook Login" item.
+3. Click "Set Up" on the "Facebook Login" item.
+4. In "Facebook Login", select "Settings".
 4. In the "Valid OAuth redirect URIs" field, enter the callback URL, described above.

 ![Facebook Redirect Settings](/docs/assets/customizing/facebook-redirect.png)